Netflix’s solid 4Q eclipsed by projected slowing US growth

 The company estimated it accounts for about 10 percent of the time spent watching television in the U.S. Besides “Bird Box,” Netflix also released projected viewership numbers on two other pieces of programming, “You” and “Sex Education,” both of which it expects to be watched by 40 million households during their first month on the service.

-But Netflix remains profitable under the accounting rules allowed for entertainment companies.
+Even as its burns through cash, Netflix remains profitable under accounting rules.
 It earned $133.9 million, or 30 cents per share, for the fourth quarter, a 28 percent decrease from $185.5 million, or 41 cents per share, at the same time in the prior year.
 The earnings per share exceeded the average estimate of 24 cents among analysts surveyed by Zacks Investment Research.

 Revenue for the past quarter climbed 27 percent from the previous year to $4.2 billion, in line with analysts’ estimates.